 18. Make this the year you do it

 How many times have you said that this was the year you would visit that place, or save for a round the world trip, or travel solo?
 Stop putting it off!
-It doesn’t get any easier, and you aren’t getting any younger.
+It doesn’t get any easier, you aren’t getting any younger, and there will never be a perfect time.
 Don’t let five, or ten, or twenty years go by before you know it.
 Whatever your travel dream is – to sleep on the Great Wall of China, to dive in the Red Sea, to ride a horse in Mongolia, to stomp grapes in France, to haggle in the markets of Morocco, or to take a round-the-world trip – make this the year you make it happen!
-Come up with a plan to achieve your goals in small steps and make 2012 the year you realize your travel dreams.
+Come up with a plan to achieve your goals in small steps and make 2014 the year you realize your travel dreams.